 I’ve been traveling for years now.
 I’ve been to many cities and countries all over the World.
 The longer I do this, the more I realize how important it is to choose the right location and accommodation in a new destination.

-Mainly for ease of access to the best areas of the city and the ability to capture photos of the main structures at all hours of the day and night.
+Mainly for the ease of access to the best areas of the city and the ability to capture photos of the main structures at all hours of the day and night.

 We recently visited Budapest, Hungary for the first time as a starting point to our summer in Europe.
 There are obviously many options for places to stay in a big city and Budapest is no exception with 2 separate districts, separated by the mighty Danube River.